jaxxa/ED-Prometheus/README.md

 1.0.0.2
  * Fix for shield upgrades not linking correctly.
+ * Old versions of the shield should auto replace themselves with the new version.

 1.0.0.1
  * Updated Label and JobString for Packaging Resources
  * Minor update to some quest text.